armadsen/ORSSerialPort/README.md

     ORSSerialPort *port = [ORSSerialPort serialPortWithPath:@"/dev/cu.KeySerial1"];

 Note that you must give `+serialPortWithPath:` the full callout ("cu.*") path to the device, as shown in the example above.

+Each instance of `ORSSerialPort` represents a serial port device.
+That is, there is a 1:1 correspondence between port devices on the system and instances of `ORSSerialPort`.
+That means that repeated requests for a port object for a given device or device path will return the same instance of `ORSSerialPort`.

 After you've got a port instance, you can open it with the `-open` method.
 When you're done using the port, close it using the `-close` method.